Nutrition Myth 1: Egg yolk is bad, they cause cholesterol

 In short, fast metabolism means, more calories are burned and more one can lose weight.
-On the other hand slow metabolism means, fewer calories are burned and one can gain weight quickly or faces difficulty lose weight.
+On the other hand slow metabolism means, fewer calories are burned and one can gain weight quickly or face difficulty losing weight.
 It is one of the most common nutrition myths.

 Meals on the other hand directly or indirectly has no connection with your metabolic rate.

 Therefore, to increase your metabolism you can: Drink cold water, lift heavy things, add green tea or coffee.

 Myth 3: Saturated fats are bad for your body.

 This is another most common nutrition myth.
 Fats are of many types.
 Some are considered good fats and some are bad for your body.
 There are two types of Fats namely: Saturated and Unsaturated.
 To sum up, unsaturated fats consist of Monosatursted and Polysaturated fats.
 And finally, Polysaturated fats consist of Omega-3 and Omega-6.